 Lifting heavy weights (‘heavy’ being relative to your individual fitness level) challenges your muscles, forces adaptation, builds strength, and helps you get better overall results—whether it’s building more muscle mass, improving your endurance, or enhancing functional strength for everyday life!

+That’s right!
+Strength training doesn’t just make you stronger in the gym—it makes everyday tasks easier and pain free, too!
 Think about getting out of bed, carrying groceries, picking up your kids or grandkids, playing pickleball, shoveling snow, loading up that Costco cart!

 You need to be physically strong and able to live your daily life.
 The goal is to challenge your muscles at an intensity

+that’s right for you!
 Whether you’re using dumbbells, kettlebells, or resistance bands, you always want to use weights that push you while maintaining proper form.

+How do you know if your weights are challening enough?
 Here’s another scale to help you understand your current baseline and how to progress to the next level:

 - Choose weights that challenge you without compromising form.